‘Lunch box’ bank robber wanted in five counties captured in western NC: US Marshals Service

 BLACK MOUNTAIN, N.C.
-(QUEEN CITY NEWS) — An armed and dangerous Concord man wanted in connection to a series of Charlotte-area bank robberies has been captured Thursday in Black Mountain, according to the U.S. Marshals Service Carolinas Regional Fugitive Task Force.
+(QUEEN CITY NEWS) — A Concord man wanted in connection to a series of Charlotte-area bank robberies was captured Thursday in Black Mountain, according to the U.S. Marshals Service Carolinas Regional Fugitive Task Force.

 Kelvin Wayne Simmons was wanted for robbery with a dangerous weapon, kidnapping, and fleeing/eluding arrest by a motor vehicle.